A coworking space manager is the secret sauce to a thriving coworking community.

 A large company is taking a whole floor of the space and is moving in next week.
 You run through the move in detail with the reception team, ensuring the welcome kit is prepared, and all badges and keys are ready for handing over.

-At lunchtime a couple walk in enquiring about coworking membership.
+At lunchtime a couple walks in enquiring about coworking membership.
 Your colleague from sales is on their lunch break so you offer them a coffee and give them a tour of the coworking space, explaining all the benefits of membership.

 Later in the afternoon you host a monthly operations meeting for Community Managers from your local cluster of spaces, along with the regional Operations Manager.
 After the meeting you do a final walk around the building, speaking with members, asking how their day went as they start to wind down and head for home.

 [Requirements] We’re looking for someone who has the experience and aptitude to manage a smooth running operation.
 You’ll need to be an accomplished multitasker, able to pre-empt issues before they become problems, and keep a team motivated and focused on service excellence.
 You also need to be:

 - A good communicator, used to dealing with customers – ideally in the hospitality or events industry

 - Happy taking ownership of problems and finding ways to solve them